ink19mag/staff-wiki/src/content/docs/editorial/photos.md

 - Set alignment.
 For vertical photos, choose left or right.
 For wide photos, choose center.
 - Click Save.

-You should now see a preview of your image in the uploader dialog&mdash;if you do not, most likely your image is too large.
+You should now see a preview of your image in the uploader dialog &mdash; if you do not, most likely your image is too large.
 Reduce its file size to below 200K, and try again.

 ## Inserting

-In the story form, enter your image name on its own line (one clear line above and below), surrounded by double brackets: `[[image.jpg]]`.
+In the story form, enter your image name on its own line (one completely blank line above and below), surrounded by double brackets: `[[image.jpg]]`.

 ## Help